This post contains “people pleaser test” to help you identify people pleasing issues along with 21 proven strategies to

-Common values include Spiritual beliefs, helping others, romantic relationship, maintain good friendships, career, money, growth, pleasing people…
+Common values include Spiritual beliefs, helping others, romantic relationships, maintain good friendships, career, money, growth, pleasing people…

 Pick up the top five values in your life and rank them from the most to the least important.
 Then think about whether or not you’re living according to these values.